-14.1 Agencies and ministers must publish information that has been released in response to each FOI access request, subject to certain exceptions (s 11C).
+14.1 Agencies and ministers must publish information that has been released in response to every FOI request, subject to certain exceptions (s 11C).
 This publication is known as a ‘disclosure log’.

-14.2 The requirement to publish a disclosure log complements the establishment of the Information Publication Scheme (IPS) (see Part 13 of these Guidelines).
-Together, these reforms require agencies and, for the disclosure log, ministers, to publish a greater range of government information.
+14.2 The requirement to publish a disclosure log complements the Information Publication Scheme (IPS) (see Part 13 of these Guidelines).
+Together these require agencies and, for the disclosure log, ministers, to publish a range of government information.

-14.3 The disclosure log facilitates publication to the world at large of information released under FOI to individual applicants.
-This reinforces the objective of the FOI Act to promote a pro-disclosure culture across government and to increase recognition that information held by government is a national resource (s 3(3)).
+14.3 The disclosure log facilitates publication of information released to individuals in response to FOI requests, to the general public.
+This reinforces the objects of the FOI Act that promote proactive publication of information (s 3(1)(a)) and in recognition that information held by government is a national resource (s 3(3)).

 Nature and content of the disclosure log

-14.5 A disclosure log lists information that has been released in response to an FOI access request for documents held by the agency or minister (s 11C(1)).
-Three options for publishing information are specified in s 11C(3):
+14.11 A disclosure log lists information that has been released in response to FOI requests for documents held by the agency or minister (s 11C(1)).
+Subsection 11C(3) sets out 3 ways information can be published on a disclosure log:

-- making the information available for downloading from the agency’s or minister’s website
+- making the information available for downloading from the agency or minister’s website or

 - linking to another website where the information can be downloaded, or

-- giving details of how the information may be obtained
+- giving details of how the information can be obtained.

-Guidance on when it may be ‘unreasonable’ to publish information on a disclosure log is given at [14.16] below.
+Guidance on when it may be unreasonable to publish information on a disclosure log is given at [14.24]–[14.28] below.

 Disclosure log decision-making

-14.9 First, only a person ‘authorised’ under s 23 can decide to grant or refuse access in response to a request.
-By contrast, the FOI Act does not specify who is to make a decision concerning notification of a decision on the disclosure log (including whether to delete material that would be unreasonable to publish).
+14.17 However there are 2 important differences between FOI and disclosure log decision making.
+First, only a person ‘authorised’ under s 23 can grant or refuse access to documents in response to an FOI request.
+In contrast, the FOI Act does not specify who can make a decision to publish information on the disclosure log (including whether to delete material that would be unreasonable to publish).
 It is nevertheless advisable that agencies and ministers adopt processes for making decisions under s 11C.

-14.10 Secondly, no consultation procedure in the FOI Act applies to s 11C, by contrast with the consultation requirements that apply before a decision can be made under s 11A to release documents affecting Commonwealth-State relations, documents affecting Norfolk Island intergovernmental relations, business documents or documents affecting personal privacy (ss 26A, 26AA, 27, 27A).
-It is open to an agency or minister to consult a person as to whether publication of personal, business or other information may be unreasonable.
-If so, the agency or minister must complete that consultation in time to comply with their obligation to publish information within ten working days of giving access to the FOI applicant (s 11C(6)).
+14.18 Secondly, there is no requirement to consult when making a decision to publish information under s 11C, in contrast with the consultation requirements that apply before a decision can be made to release documents affecting Commonwealth-State relations, business documents or documents affecting personal privacy (ss 26A, 27 and 27A).
+It is open to an agency or minister to consult a person about whether publication of personal, business or other information may be unreasonable.
+If so, the agency or minister must complete the consultation in time to comply with the obligation to publish information within 10 working days of giving access to the FOI applicant (s 11C(6)).

-14.11 A more suitable alternative may be for agencies and ministers in appropriate cases to provide advance notice to FOI applicants and third parties that information released under the FOI Act may later be published in a disclosure log (subject to certain exceptions).
-This advance notice could be given to FOI applicants in the notice under s 15(5) that their request has been received, and to affected third parties during a consultation process under ss 26A, 26AA, 27 or 27A (see Part 6 of these Guidelines).
-The applicant or third party may choose to express a view on this issue and to identify personal or business information that in their view would be unreasonable to publish.
-However, it is important that applicants and third parties are also made aware of the pro-disclosure policy of the FOI Act embodied in s 11C.
+14.19 An alternative is for agencies and ministers to give advance notice to FOI applicants and third parties that information released under the FOI Act may later be published on a disclosure log (subject to certain exceptions).
+This advance notice can be given to FOI applicants in the acknowledgement notice under s 15(5) and to affected third parties during a consultation process under ss 26A, 27 or 27A (see Part 6 of these Guidelines).
+The applicant or a third party may express a view on this issue and identify personal or business information that, in their opinion, would be unreasonable to publish.
+However, it is important that applicants and third parties are also made aware of the pro-disclosure objects of the FOI Act embodied in s 11C.

-Cases where access was only granted to some of the requested documents
+When access is granted to some (but not all) of the requested documents

-14.12 If an FOI applicant is given access to some only of the documents requested (or to part only of a requested document), the disclosure log requirement applies at that time to the documents given to the applicant.
-If access is later given to additional documents as a result of the applicant seeking internal or IC review of the agency’s access refusal decision, the disclosure log requirement will apply at that time to the additional documents.
+14.20 If an FOI applicant is given access to only some of the documents requested (or to part of a requested document), the disclosure log requirement applies to the documents given to the applicant.
+If access is later given to additional documents following internal or IC review, the disclosure log requirement will apply at that (later) time to the additional documents released.

 Disclosure log exceptions — determinations by the Information Commissioner

-14.13 The Information Commissioner may make a determination that the requirement to publish information in a disclosure log under s 11C does not apply to information specified in the determination (s 11C(2)).
-A determination of this kind is a legislative instrument for the purposes of the Legislative Instruments Act 2003.
+14.21 The Information Commissioner may make a determination that the requirement to publish information on a disclosure log under s 11C does not apply to information specified in the determination (ss 11C(1)(c) and 11C(2)).
+A determination of this kind is a legislative instrument for the purposes of the Legislation Act 2003.
 A determination may apply to information of a general kind that is held by many agencies or ministers, or to information of a specific kind held by a particular agency or minister.

-14.15 The determination has effect for five years from 1 December 2018.
-Further information about applying for a determination is provided in Disclosure log determinations policy and procedure, available on the OAIC website.
+14.23 The determination has effect for 5 years from 1 December 2018.
+Further information about applying for a determination is provided in ‘Information Publication Scheme (IPS) and Disclosure Log determinations policy and procedure’, available on the OAIC website.

 Disclosure log exceptions — when publication would be ‘unreasonable’

-14.17 It is open to an agency or minister to decide that it is unreasonable to include in the disclosure log information about an individual or business that was released in response to an FOI request from that individual or business.
-The same applies to information about a person or business that was released to another FOI applicant, where the person or business was consulted under ss 27 or 27A of the FOI Act and did not object to the release to that particular FOI applicant but would object if the information was to become publicly available.
+14.25 Agencies have separate obligations under the Privacy Act to consider when disclosing personal information in the Disclosure Log.
+It is open to an agency or minister to decide that it is unreasonable to include information on the disclosure log about an individual or business that was released in response to an FOI request from that individual or business.
+The same applies to information about a person or business that was released to another FOI applicant, where the person or business was consulted under s 27 or 27A of the FOI Act and did not object to release to that particular FOI applicant but would object if the information was to become publicly available.

-14.18 The Explanatory Statement accompanying the Information Commissioner’s Determination gives the following as an example of where publication may be unreasonable under category a) in the Determination (information that was exempt at the time that access was granted):
+14.26 The Explanatory Statement accompanying to the Information Commissioner’s Determination gives the following as an example of where publication may be unreasonable under 6(1)(a) of the Determination (information that was exempt at the time that access was granted):

-14.20 An agency or minister should indicate when material is deleted from a document published on the disclosure log because of an exception in s 11C(1).
-This includes personal information about an agency officer.
-The indication could be provided within the published document or in an accompanying statement.
-It is then open to a member of the public who is interested in inspecting that information to make a request to the agency, including an FOI access request.
+14.28 An agency or minister should state when material is deleted from a document published on the disclosure log because of an exception in s 11C(1).
+This includes personal information about agency officers.
+The statement could be provided within the published document or in an accompanying statement.
+It is then open to a member of the public who is interested in inspecting that information to make a request to the agency, including an FOI request.

 Making information publicly available

-14.21 Once the decision has been made to publish information in a disclosure log, agencies and ministers will have to consider a range of operational matters in making the information available and, more generally, in maintaining the disclosure log over time.
+14.29 When a decision has been made to publish information on a disclosure log, agencies and ministers need to consider a range of operational matters in making the information available and, more generally, in maintaining the disclosure log over time.

 Time of publication

-14.22 Agencies and ministers must publish information in a disclosure log within ten working days after the FOI applicant was ‘given access’ to a document (s 11C(6)).
+14.30 Agencies and ministers must publish information on the disclosure log within 10 working days of the FOI applicant being given access to a document (s 11C(6)).

-14.25 It is open to an agency or minister to publish information on a disclosure log earlier than the period of ten days stipulated in s 11C(6).
-Independently of the FOI Act an agency or minister may (subject to applicable secrecy provisions) publish information at any time and by any method.
-The FOI Act does not erode that discretion.
-It follows, accordingly, that an agency or minister may publish information that is to be provided to an FOI applicant on the same day that access is provided.
-This is consistent with the principle of equal public access rather than exclusive individual access, which is inherent in the disclosure log mechanism and the IPS.
+14.33 It is open to an agency or minister to publish information on a disclosure log earlier than the period of 10 days stipulated in s 11C(6).
+Independently of the FOI Act, an agency or minister may (subject to applicable secrecy provisions) publish information at any time and by any method (s 3A).
+The FOI Act does not erode this discretion.

-14.26 It is for each agency and minister to decide, generally and in individual cases, the particular day (within the ten day period stipulated in s 11C(6)) on which information will be published on a disclosure log.
+14.34 It is for each agency and minister to decide, generally and in individual cases, the particular day (within the 10-day period stipulated in s 11C(6)) on which information will be published on a disclosure log.
 The general practice of the agency or minister (if one has been adopted) should be made known publicly on the agency website and drawn to an FOI applicant’s attention.

-- The FOI Act does not preclude same day publication, but nor does it require or promote it as a preferred publication practice.
+14.35 The FOI Act does not preclude same day publication (that is, publication of information on the disclosure log within 24 hours of access being given to the FOI applicant), but nor does it require or promote it as a preferred publication practice.

-- The FOI applicant should be told in advance of the proposed date of publication on the disclosure log.
-The agency or minister should ensure that the applicant receives the documents on that day by means other than publication on the disclosure log (unless the applicant agrees to that method of access).
+- If the agency is proposing to publish documents on the disclosure log on the same day they are released to the FOI applicant, the applicant should be told this in advance of the proposed date of publication on the disclosure log.
+The agency or minister should ensure the applicant receives the documents on that day by means other than publication on the disclosure log (unless the applicant agrees to that method of access).

-- In a case of same day publication the agency or minister should consider reducing or waiving any charges they may otherwise have imposed under s 29 (see Part 4 of these Guidelines).
-The reason for so doing is that the applicant will not have been given any different or greater access than the community.
+- In a case of same day publication, the agency or minister should consider reducing or waiving any charges they may otherwise have imposed under s 29 (see Part 4 of these Guidelines).
+The reason for so doing is that the applicant will not have been given any different or greater access than the rest of the community.

 Design and contents of the disclosure log

-14.29 The FOI Act does not prescribe the form of a disclosure log.
-The community may benefit if agencies and ministers adopt a common approach, so that disclosure logs have a consistent appearance across government and can be easily understood by the community.
-A disclosure log template is annexed to this document (see Annexure A).
+14.39 The FOI Act does not prescribe the form of a disclosure log.
+The community may benefit if agencies and ministers adopt a common approach, so that disclosure logs have a consistent appearance across government and can be easily understood.
+A disclosure log template is annexed to this document (see Annexure A — Template disclosure log).
 Modification of the headings in the template may be appropriate, depending on the nature of FOI requests an agency handles and its IT systems and information platforms.

 - the log (or table) published on an agency’s or minister’s website, listing the information that is available for public access